 “The right way..”
 James echoed.

-Dorian decided to take a step down from her soapbox and lit a cigarette.
+Dorian decided to take a step down from her soapbox as James clearly was not taking the bait and lit a cigarette.
 She hated James.
 The sight of him always foretold the certainty of sunset.
 The whisper of his presence extinguished out the varmint flame forever enamored in her pursuit, its fickle dependability searing the already scarred pieces of her flesh until his coming.
 His promise was the night.
 His shadow entangling all that was intangible in what still remained of the universe’s supposed existence into submission.
-His blackness always salaciously stalked her sordid heart by dangling a faint recollection of a long sought refuge, she knowing it only as an ephemeral paradise found when with him and the shadow he draped over her world.
+His blackness always salaciously stalked her sordid heart by dangling before her but just out of reach, a faint recollection of a long sought refuge.
+She knew it as an ephemeral paradise found when within his presence and the shadow he draped over her world during their brief interludes.

-Dorian rolled over onto her stomach and met James’s gaze, “I only ever feel you in the darkness.”
+Dorian decided to pursue a different approach, rolled over onto her stomach and met James’s gaze, “I only ever feel you in the darkness.”

 James reached out and grabbed the cigarette pressed between her lips and put it out into the ashtray.
 She knew he could not stand the smell.
 He ignored her attempt at provoking him, “What do you mean?”